 “That narrows it down to half of Japan’s population,” he deadpanned.
 “Can you give me a little more detail?”

-I found a pen and wrote down her name.
+I immediately found a pen and wrote down her name: “Walnut.”
+(For non-Japanese speakers, that’s a direct translation of “Kurumi.”)
 I also had the presence of mind to recruit Takashi as an accomplice in hooking me up with her.
-Kurumi was now in my sites and the hunt was on.
+Walnut was now in my sites, and the hunt was on.

 What’s It Like Being Married to a Japanese woman?

 It’s tough to paint a fair picture with a broad brushstroke.
-The only certainty in my mind is how I feel about my wife as an individual.
-(And she’s perfect :-)) But just like snowflakes, no two Japanese women are alike.
+For just like snowflakes, no two Japanese women are alike.

-With that important disclaimer out of the way, allow me to debunk some myths about Japanese women, and point out patterns of behavior that might make you say, “Wow, that’s really different than I expected.”
+With that important disclaimer out of the way, allow me to debunk some myths about Japanese women and point out patterns of behavior that might make you think, “Wow, that’s really different than I expected.”

 Delicate, Helpless Wallflowers?

 Don’t let the soft, gentle demeanor of a Japanese woman fool you.
-Make no mistake about it, Japanese women are steely, resolute, downright scary if crossed–even more so when you underestimate them.
-(My wife is particularly formidable when she’s hungry, the reason I keep her well fed.)
+Make no mistake about it, Japanese women are steely, resolute, downright scary if you underestimate them.
+My wife is particularly formidable when she’s hungry, the reason I keep her well fed.

-Yes, culturally Japan is still a “man’s world”.
+Culturally speaking, Japan is still a “man’s world.”
 But it doesn’t logically follow that Japanese women are wimps.
 On the contrary, in contrast to the helpless “damsel in distress” portrayed in Europe’s feudal days of yore, women in Japan’s feudal times were expected to pick up a sword and fight to the death for their master, no special treatment in Samurai Land just because you’re a girl.

 Fast forward to the present: my wife is mentally one of the toughest people I know.
 Lots of Japanese women–especially the over-fifty generation–have nerves of steel.
-As a cultural demographic they aren’t as susceptible to the emotional highs and lows American culture embraces.
-In practical terms it means that when I’m down my wife never fails to pull me up.
+As a cultural demographic they aren’t as susceptible to the emotional highs and lows that my heritage seems to embrace.
+In practical terms, it means that when I’m down, my wife never fails to pull me up.
 And when I’m riding high she always brings me down to Earth.
 It’s a yin-yang relationship for sure.

-If you want to know where the hidden power is in Japan then follow the money.
-Japanese women overwhelmingly control the home finances.
-As a demographic Japanese housewives make most of the family’s financial decisions.
-In this context they drive a huge portion of Japan’s massive economy.
+If you want to know where the hidden power is in Japan, then follow the money.
+Japanese women overwhelmingly control the home finances, which means they drive a huge portion of Japan’s massive economy.

 Are Japanese Women Subservient?